finsify-corp/docs/README.md

 `Transaction` it provides information of each transaction from each `Account`.

-`Service` is service provided by Finsify Hub.
+`Service` or `Merchant` is service provided by Finsify Hub.
 It could be an ecommerce website, financial institution such as Paypal, Vietcombank, Maybank, etc.

 ## Question?